 Core, top and slice capsicum into strips of about 3/4cm.
 Slice tomatoes into similar-sized pieces.

 Heat olive oil in a non-stick pan.
 When hot, add nigella seeds and let them sizzle.
-After 20 seconds, add onion-ginger-garlic-chilly paste.
+After 20 seconds, add onion-ginger-garlic-chili paste.
 Cook on medium heat for 5 minutes, move the paste around whenever it begins to stick to the pan.

-At this stage the onion-ginger-garlic-chilly paste would have turned light golden.
+At this stage the onion-ginger-garlic-chili paste would have turned light golden.
 Add turmeric powder, coriander powder, salt and mix well.
 Allow to cook another 2 minutes, stirring regularly.
 Sprinkle a few drops of water if it begins to turn too dry.

 Toss in capsicum and tomato slices into the pan.
 Sauté on high flame, stirring continuously, for 4-5 minutes or till done as you like it.